PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 19:12:07
+Last updated: 2024-04-02 19:12:40
-Random Quote: Time is the most valuable thing a man can spend. - Theophrastus
+Random Quote: Nothing is at last sacred but the integrity of your own mind. - Ralph Waldo Emerson